tarwn/lessthandot-hugo/blogs/content/posts/2012-12-13-features-enabled-that-are-not.md

   - ssms

 ---
 This is day thirteen of the [SQL Advent 2012 series][1] of blog posts.
 Today we are going to look at servers where everything is installed and enabled.
-Before we start this post let&#8217;s look back in time a little.
+Before we start this post let's look back in time a little.
 Before SQL Server 2005 came out when you installed SQL Server pretty much everything was turned on by default.
 This of course widened the attack vector against the database servers.
 With SQL Server 2005 pretty much everything is turned off and you have to turn the features on if you want to use them.
-Now sometimes some admins will just turn everything on because that way they don&#8217;t have to deal with this later, this are also the same kind of people who insist that the account needs to be db_owner otherwise their code won&#8217;t work.
+Now sometimes some admins will just turn everything on because that way they don't have to deal with this later, this are also the same kind of people who insist that the account needs to be db_owner otherwise their code won't work.

 To see what these features are and if they are turned off, you can use the following query.